liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The getURLView Method of AssetRenderer returns String Instead of PortletURL
+### The getURLView Method of AssetRenderer Returns String Instead of PortletURL
 - **Date:** 2016-Jan-08
 - **JIRA Ticket:** LPS-61853